-Early Black Friday Deals Live
+Early Best Deals Live

 Grab up to 90% instant discount without any hidden charges or terms & policies.

-Just go and grab!
+Just go and grab it!

 Evaluate and Understand Your Hosting Needs

-First You need to know your website type, the expected audience on your website then you have to decide your budget and the requirements based on that.
+First You need to know your website type, and the expected audience on your website then you have to decide your budget and the requirements based on that.

 A web server has the same components as a normal pc does.
 Just like your PC has a disk that stores your files and data a web server also has an amount of disk space that contains your web pages and web files.
 The only difference is your web server does not need bulk disk space.

 But when you host a website over time it starts consuming more data.
 Now there is a formula that helps you to get an idea about how much space you need right now & how much you need after a year?

 Now the total space required for now is: APS x APW x TP = 2 x 100 x 5 = 1000MB